20 June is World Refugee DayJune 12th, 2020 By Janice Rodrigues

 - New Zealand Immigration has a Refugee and Protection Unit that works with government and international agencies to help with resettlement.

-- Refugee Council of New Zealand is an organisation with a purpose to provide advice, support, information, and assistance to asylum-seekers and refugees.
+- Refugee Council of New Zealand provides advice, support, information, and assistance to asylum-seekers and refugees.

-- RASNZ Refugee Health & Wellbeing work to assist refugees with access to quality, culturally-sensitive mental health and wellbeing services to help their resettlement in New Zealand.
+- RASNZ (Refugees as Survivors New Zealand) assist refugees with access to quality, culturally-sensitive mental health and wellbeing services to help their resettlement in New Zealand.

 Resources for World Refugee Day